MoseleyBioinformaticsLab/academic_tracker/_sources/tutorial.rst.txt

 --no_ORCID:

 If used author_search will not search ORCID for publications.
-This option is assumed if the ORCID_search section of the configuration JSON file is missing.

 --no_Crossref:

 If used author_search will not search Crossref for publications.

+--no_PubMed:

-This option is assumed if the Crossref_search section of the configuration JSON file is missing.
+If used author_search will not search PubMed for publications.
+This option is assumed if the PubMed_search section of the configuration JSON file is missing.

 --verbose: